 If the art of grammar says which letters "fit together" (253a), then the art of philosophy says which words "fit together" (253b-c).
 But can it be the case that the speakers of natural language require philosophers to instruct them as to the meaning or meaninglessness of language?
-Perhaps not in the case of "primitive language games", but as soon as they begin to contemplate, Augustine on 'time', Euclid on 'point', Plato's claim for philosophy, "mastery of dialectics" (253e), does not appear absurd; what else was Wittgenstein doing when he wrote about "grammar and sense and nonsense".
+Perhaps not in the case of "primitive language games", but as soon as philosophers begin to contemplate, Augustine on 'time', Euclid on 'point', then Plato's claim for philosophy, that it is "mastery of dialectics" (253e), does not appear absurd; what else was Wittgenstein doing when he wrote about "grammar and sense and nonsense".

 261e-262a - The signs we use in speech to signify being are surely of two kinds....
 One kind called 'names', the other 'verbs'....
 By 'verb' we mean an expression that is applied to actions....
 And by a 'name' the spoken sign applied to what performs these actions.

 262a - Now a statement never exists solely of names spoken in succession, nor yet of verbs apart from names.

 The author of the TLP apparently missed that passage.
 Also, it must be asked: "What then of Theaetetus' replies 'Quite so', 'No doubt', 'How?', 'Why?' -- or commands such as 'Be quiet!' or 'Go away!' or 'Come here!'
 [Note: neither 'away' nor 'here' is a name]?"
 But Plato is taking the first steps toward a "philosophical grammar".